Language

 Real-Time Calculation

-Results update as you type, providing immediate feedback.
-This responsiveness makes it easy to explore different wind speeds or check multiple values quickly.
+Results update as you type, making it easy to explore different wind speeds quickly.

 Precise Conversion